hphelion/documentation/cli.windows.reference.md

 Removes an existing router.

 ### Syntax###
+remove-router
-remove-router *Name*
+remove-router -id -all

 ###Options###
 **id**

-: Router identifier.
+: Identifies router to remove.

+**all**

+: Removes all routers.

 ###Examples###